ThomasBrierton/Machine_Learning_Trading_Bot/README.md

 ![](https://github.com/ThomasBrierton/Machine_Learning_Trading_Bot/blob/main/Photos/lr_cum_prod_plot.png)
 ![](https://github.com/ThomasBrierton/Machine_Learning_Trading_Bot/blob/main/Photos/lr_results.png)

-The results for the logistic regression model are more balanced than the previous models.
-All models are better at predicting the 1 than the -1 (as seen in all models, but the logistic regression model did a better job at balanced results.
+The results for the logistic regression model show improved precision.
+The recall for the -1.0 increased, but the recall for the 1.0 decreased compared to the other models.

 ## Contributors